 Special thanks to all the folks from the Ad Hoc team who participated, including our product director Larry Bafundo, and our visual designer and prototyper Savannah Million.
-And of course, we couldn’t have done it without the amazing product team in San Jose, including Michelle Thong, the MySanJose Product Owner, Charles Amith, the MySanJose Product Manager, and the Code for America fellows that were a huge help with user research and recruitment: Nira Datta and Julie Kim.
+And of course, we couldn’t have done it without the amazing product team in San Jose, including Michelle Thong, the MySanJose Product Owner; Charles Amith, the MySanJose Product Manager; and Nira Datta and Julie Kim, the Code for America fellows that were a huge help with user research and recruitment.

 Interested in working with Ad Hoc on something like this?
 We love thinking and talking about hard problems and how to improve government digital services.
 Drop us a line at email@example.com.